 Consistent with the Clements Center’s mission areas of history, strategy, and statecraft, applicants from all disciplines whose research bears directly on foreign and defense policy, intelligence, or international security are welcome to apply.
 However, strong preference will be given to applicants pursuing a doctorate in history or whose research has a strong historical component of any era, from ancient to modern.
 This fellowship is designed to help expedite dissertation completion, so applicants should be in the dissertation writing phase and within one year (or in exceptional cases two years) of anticipated dissertation submission.
-Successful applicants will be able to spend the substantial portion of their time working on their own research and writing projects, while taking advantage of the many academic resources available at the University of Texas-Austin.
+Successful applicants will be able to spend a substantial portion of their time working on their own research and writing projects while taking advantage of the many academic resources available at the University of Texas-Austin.
 Additionally, Fellows will be required to play an active role in the Clements Center’s programs and activities; any specific responsibilities will be by mutual agreement between the Fellow and the Clements Center leadership.
 Fellows accepted to the program will be offered a competitive stipend, full use of UT facilities, and office space at the Clements Center.
 Each appointment is for one year.
 For more details about our current Predoctoral Fellows, please read their extended bios on our People page.

 Predoctoral and Postdoctoral Fellows Placement